Imaduddin-Mohammed/computer-vision-rock-paper-scissors/README.md

 ```python
 python camera_rps.py
 ```
-- Now provide the input to the camera in the form of 'Rock' or 'Paper' or 'Scissors' or 'Nothing' and pressing **q** on the keyboard will feed the input, this will be looped until one of the player finally wins
+- Now provide the input to the camera in the form of 'Rock' or 'Paper' or 'Scissors' or 'Nothing' and pressing **q** on the keyboard will feed the input, this will be looped until one of the player wins the game.
-- Once a player wins, the game is terminated and ==Winner== is printed to the console.
+- Finally the Winner is printed to the console and the game ends!

 ## Milestone 1
 > Setting up the environment
   - Created a git repository for this project and cloned it to my local machine.

 ## Milestone 2
-> Creating the Computer Vision System
+> Creating the Computer Vision System.
-  - First task will involve creating the model which is basically the webcam of computer recognizing the inputs Rock, Paper, Scissors and Nothing as input.

 ### Task 1
 - Creating image project model which has 4 classes namely Rock, Paper, Scissors and Nothing
-- Google's ==Teachable machine== was used to train the 4 classes and train the model.
+- Google's Teachable machine was used to train the 4 classes and train the model.
 ![Google's Teachable Machine]()
 ### Task 2
-- Downloading the trained model from ==Tensorflow tab== of ==Teachable Machine== in keras format and named the file **keras_model.h5** and its labels as **labels.txt**
+- Downloading the trained model from Tensorflow tab of Teachable Machine in keras format and named the file **keras_model.h5** and its labels as **labels.txt**
 - These files contain the structure and the parameters of the deep learning model.

 ## Milestone 3
-> Installing the Dependencies
+> Installing the Dependencies and Ensuring the Computer Vision System Works
 ### Task1
-- Created a new virtual environment
+- Created a new Virtual Environment
 - The following dependencies are essential for this project, installed them using *``` pip install <packagename> ```*
-- opencv-python,tensorflow, ipykernel
+   > opencv-python,tensorflow, ipykernel
 ### Task2
 > To ensure that the *keras_model.h5* model works I ran the following code:
 ```python